glowkeeper/glowkeeper.github.io/assets/posts/poetry/gregorian.md

 Joyless January,
 The bluest of Mondays.
-Feckless February,
+Fresh February,
 Flipping pancake day.
 The madness of March,
 The vernal equinox.
-Grateful April,
+Awakening April,
-Brings showers, until,
+Showers plentiful,
 Miraculous May,
 And fecund fire play.
 Warm, joyous June,